Help us improve your experience.

 Devices are delivered with Junos OS Evolved already installed on them.
 As new features and software fixes become available, you must upgrade Junos OS Evolved to use them.
 You can install software on devices that have either single or redundant routing engines.
 Before you install a software release on a device, you should make any necessary changes to the configuration and back up the current system.

 Junos OS Evolved ensures that all Routing Engines (Routing Engines) and FPCs in the system are running the same software version.
-When you issue the request system software add image-name operational mode command on the primary Routing Engine, the system installs the new version of software on both Routing Engines.
+By default, when you issue the request system software add image-name operational mode command on the primary Routing Engine, the system installs the new version of software on both Routing Engines.
 Once you reboot the system after a software package installation, all the Routing Engines and FPCs in the system run the new version of the software.

 Junos OS Evolved supports storing multiple versions of software on the storage media.
 You can view the installed versions on the device with the show system software list operational mode command.
 Each version of the software is stored in a distinct area in the /soft directory, ensuring that a software package installation does not impact the other software versions installed in the system.
 We recommend you keep no more than 5 versions of software in the system.